Setup & Registration

 SHOW PROCEDURES IN SCHEMA METATATE_APP.CORE;

-You should see the six tool objects listed in the table above.
+You should see the canonical tool objects and the core.agent_* wrappers listed in the table above.

 Test a Tool Directly